mikecoll/pseduo-shop-React-Native/README.md

 ## About

-Pseudo Shop (one of my previous projects) reimagined as a native mobile application.
+Pseudo Shop (one of my earlier projects) reimagined as a native mobile application.

 ## Tech Stack